Minimal Asset Process (MAP)

 Minimal Asset Process (MAP), is a route into Sequestration.

-The Minimal Asset Process allows you to write off your unsecured debts in a short period of time if you are on a low income with no disposable income left after covering your essential living costs or your income is only from income dependent benefits.
+The Minimal Asset Process allows you to write off your unsecured debts in 6 months if you have no disposable income or your income is solely derived from social security benefits.

 If you do not have a low income and you do have substantial assets then you may not be eligible for a MAP and qualify instead for Full Administration Sequestration.